 WHY EAT GELATO?

 I can think of many reasons to eat gelato, starting with the obvious; it tastes great!
 It is one of the most basic joys of traveling in Italy.
 People travel thousands of miles to eat gelato, after all.

 In case you don’t know what gelato is, (is that possible?) let me enlighten you.
 Gelato means frozen, in Italian.
 So gelato is basically any frozen dessert.
 But for most people, gelato is Italian ice cream.

-Not all ice cream is created equal, however, and there are some key differences between gelato and American-style ice cream.
-So what makes gelato different?
+Not all ice cream is created equal however, and there are some key differences between gelato and American-style ice cream.

 Gelato is only 2 -10 percent fat, whereas ice cream can be as much as 18 – 30 percent fat.
 It’s low in fat, high in calcium, protein, and B vitamins!
 This means that gelato is actually good for you!